Courses & Clubs at Depot

 £75

-This course is led by Anthony Gates who, as well as being Depot’s Education Manager, has had years of experience teaching film and filmmaking to children and teenagers.
+This course is aimed at younger teenagers at high school level (12+).
+And is led by Anthony Gates who, as well as being Depot’s Education Manager, has had years of experience teaching film and filmmaking to children and teenagers.

 £100